dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 - The simulation flow is: `iverilog` → `./a.out` → `gtkwave`
 - A **VCD file** is the bridge between simulation and waveform viewing
 - Yosys synthesis flow: `read_liberty` → `read_verilog` → `synth` → `abc` → `write_verilog`
-- The `abc` command is what maps our design to real hardware gates
+- The `abc` command is what maps the design to real hardware gates

 ---